RSE-Sheffield/RSE-Sheffield.github.io/_posts/2020-02-28-hpc-sig-champions.md

 type: text
 ---

-I've just come back from [HPC Special Interest Group (HPC-SIG)][hpc-sig] and [HPC Champions][hpc-champions] (formerly ARCHER Champions) event on the
+I've just come back from [HPC Special Interest Group (HPC-SIG)][hpc-sig] and [HPC Champions][hpc-champions] (formerly ARCHER Champions) events on the
 25th and 26th of Feb in Bath, so thought I'd do a write-up.
-There's updates on Liverpool and Bath's cloud HPC, ARCHER 2 and Tier-2 HPC refresh.
+There's updates on Liverpool and Bath's cloud HPC, ARCHER 2, Tier-2 HPC refresh and how you can get extra GPU compute for your research!

 ## Liverpool and Bath's Journey to the Clouds